Casual and seasonal employees in the WA private sector and in the WA State public sector are covered by the Long Service Leave Act unless under:

 Ordinary pay for a casual employee includes their casual loading.

 A casual or seasonal employee is entitled to take long service leave in the same manner as a full time or part time employee.
+For more information see What are the rules about taking long service leave page.

 During a period of paid leave, a casual or seasonal employee would not be able to be rostered or called into work.